agilethought/angularjs-styleguide/README.md

     avenger-profile.directive.spec.js
     ```

-  Note: Another common convention is naming controller files without the word `controller` in the file name such as `avengers.js` instead of `avengers.controller.js`.
+  Note: We prefer the common convention of naming controller files without the word `controller` in the file name such as `avengers.js` instead of `avengers.controller.js`.
 All other conventions still hold using a suffix of the type.
 Controllers are the most common type of component so this just saves typing and is still easily identifiable.
-I recommend you choose 1 convention and be consistent for your team.

-    ```javascript
-    /**
-     * recommended
-     */
-    // Controllers
-    avengers.js
-    avengers.spec.js
-    ```

-### Test File Names
+### Test File Names (100%)
 ###### [Style [Y122](#style-y122)]

   - Name test specifications similar to the component they test with a suffix of `spec`.
+Place them in the same folder as the target.

     *Why?*: Provides a consistent way to quickly identify components.